streamx-hub/streamx-blueprints/services/processing/external-resources/README.md

 This allows the service to construct absolute URLs for downloading linked resources. **This setting is required**.

-- `streamx.blueprints.external-resources-processing-service.processable-sx-types`
+- `streamx.blueprints.external-resources-processing-service.processable-payload-types`
-A comma-separated list of SX Types for incoming resources that the service will process.
+A comma-separated list of payload types for incoming resources that the service will process.
 Only resources matching one of these types will be handled. **This setting is required**.